BernardoDeLaPlaz/docs/docs/using/one_touch_urbit.md

 to import her contacts data into the sheet, but ignores it.
 Once done she hits control-X to return to dojo.

-A month later he hears about some virus or data breach and reaches out to Tlon to see if her data is safe.
+A month later she hears about some virus or data breach and reaches out to Tlon to see if her data is safe.
 She clicks the "help" icon on her device and reaches Tlon's technical support website (http://help.urbit.org).
-A banner across the top of the page answers her questions, but she wants more handholding, so he fills out the "contact us" form.
+A banner across the top of the page answers her questions, but she wants more handholding, so she fills out the "contact us" form.
 As she is not paying for concierge tier service, it is two days later when she gets a response from a Tlon customer support agent, assuring her that her data is safe.